 These cameras overlook penguin colonies and automatically take multiple images a day and can therefore record the number of penguins turning up to breed (and when they arrive), the timing of breeding and chick survival.
 By increasing the number of images, these cameras can even record how long penguins spend at sea foraging for food, and how often they feed their chicks.
 This is a sensitive, early warning indicator of stress that allows us to compare many areas and work out which threats are causing declines and which areas are fundamental for population survival.
 However, the real trick is what to do with the sheer number of images collected every year.
 Dr Hart's team now monitors over one hundred sites around the Southern Ocean.
 Collaborators in the US, Argentina and Australia monitor even more.
 The team collects over 500,000 images per year and the 'data deluge' is increasing.
-That's where the Zooniverse (the world's largest and most popular platform for people-powered research) stepped in

-- another Oxford University project based in the Department of Physics.
+That's where the Zooniverse (the world's largest and most popular platform for people-powered research) stepped in - another Oxford University project based in the Department of Physics.
 The team at Zooniverse developed Penguin Watch, a citizen science project which allows volunteers to click on penguins and process valuable data.

 In the first year of launch, Penguin Watch had over two and a half million hits, processing nearly half a million images and counting over 50 million penguins!
 Over 10 million images have now been classified, and some of this information is being used to train an automatic recognition tool.
 Some of the evidence produced helped create and design the South Georgia and South Sandwich Marine Protected Area in 2013, then the largest MPA in the world, and helped increase the area of protection around the South Sandwich Islands in 2018.
-The techniques associated with this project have also been spun out to other places around the world like the Arctic, Scotland, Gibraltar, Ascension Island, Montserrat and Argentina and to other species such as polar bears, seals, guillemots and kittiwakes.
+The techniques associated with this project has also been spun out to remote places around the world like the Arctic and the British Isles and other species like guillemots, kittiwakes, seals, and polar bears.